TBeijen/tbnl-hugo/content/post/2023-12-18-why-kubernetes-api-not-servers.md

 _New status, just like it was previously:_ Team puts YAML in git.
 GitOps puts YAML in cluster.
 Cluster machinery makes things happen.

 _Improvement:_ Platform team notices it takes increasing effort to keep track of component updates.
 After a POC they set up [Renovate](https://github.com/renovatebot/renovate).
-Now the platform team no longer has to check the release pages of each component that is running in the platform.
+Now, the platform team no longer has to check the release pages of each component that is running in the platform.

 _New status, very similar to previous:_ Renovate puts YAML in git.
 GitOps puts YAML in cluster.
 Cluster machinery makes things happen.

 ## API mindset

-When adopting Kubernetes, depending on organization, expierience and culture, there might be different perspectives:
+When adopting Kubernetes, depending on organization, experience and culture, there might be different perspectives:

 * Server-up: "We run servers, and we put Kubernetes on top of them"
-* API-down: "We run Kubernetes and we just happen to need servers for that"
+* API-down: "We run Kubernetes, and we just happen to need servers for that"

 The former tends to lean towards avoiding change and focus on uptime.
-The latter embraces controlled change as a means to keep fulfilling various requirements.
+The latter embraces frequent controlled change as a means to keep fulfilling various requirements.
 It's a subtle difference but, as you might have guessed, the API-fown mindset is a better fit when using Kubernetes.
+It will result in a platform that is easier to maintain in the long run.
 Some examples:

 _Instead of:_ Set up shell access to servers for administrative purposes.